NiGhTTraX/strong-mock/README.md

 ])
 ```

+#### Custom matchers

-`It.willCapture` is a special matcher that will match any value and store it, so you can access it outside an expectation.
+`It.willCapture` will match any value and store it, so you can access it outside an expectation.
 This could be useful to capture a callback and then test it separately.

 ```ts
 type Cb = (value: number) => number;